-thecrowtheyfear asked: Hi there Gail!
+thecrowtheyfear said: Hi there Gail!
 I'm still a fairly new follower of yours here, so you've likely already answered this particular question but I'll ask it all the same.
 How hard was it for you to get into the business?
 Did you meet a lot of opposition?

 First, welcome, and thanks.